 Don Harris - Sports Director

 Don Harris is the Emmy award-winning weekday Sports Anchor and Sports Director for News 4 San Antonio.
 He celebrates 25 years with the station this year.
 Don was most recently honored with an Emmy award for Best Sports Anchor.
 It was his second Emmy award in two years.
 His sports anchoring has been recognized with eight Emmy nominations.
 He also serves as the play by play voice of "Thursday Night Lights" a local live high school football broadcast, and as a color commentator on televised UTSA football broadcasts.

-In 2009 he was also presented with the prestigious Edna McGaffey Media Excellence Award by the San Antonio Express-News and the local chapter of American Women in Communications for his work on the air and in the community.
+In 2009, Harris was presented with the prestigious Edna McGaffey Media Excellence Award by the San Antonio Express-News and the local chapter of American Women in Communications for his work on the air and in the community.